fbef0102/Game-Private_Plugin/Plugin_插件/Items_物品/ItemTracking/readme.md

 		// If 1, Keep item spawns the same as first sound in coop/realism/survival itemtracking_savespawns_CP "0"

-		// Limits the number of adrenaline shots in end safe area & in final area on each map by default. -1: no limit; >=0: limit to cvar value adrenaline_end_area_limit "-1"
+		// Limits the number of adrenaline shots in end safe area & in final area on each map by default. -1: Don't Remove; >=0: limit to cvar value adrenaline_end_area_limit "-1"

-		// Limits the number of adrenaline shots outside saferoom & outside final area on each map by default. -1: no limit; >=0: limit to cvar value adrenaline_limit "-1"
+		// Limits the number of adrenaline shots outside saferoom & outside final area on each map by default. -1: Don't Remove; >=0: limit to cvar value adrenaline_limit "-1"

-		// Limits the number of adrenaline shots in start safe area on each map by default. -1: no limit; >=0: limit to cvar value adrenaline_start_area_limit "-1"
+		// Limits the number of adrenaline shots in start safe area on each map by default. -1: Don't Remove; >=0: limit to cvar value adrenaline_start_area_limit "-1"

-		// Limits the number of defibrillators in end safe area & in final area on each map by default. -1: no limit; >=0: limit to cvar value defib_end_area_limit "-1"
+		// Limits the number of defibrillators in end safe area & in final area on each map by default. -1: Don't Remove; >=0: limit to cvar value defib_end_area_limit "-1"

-		// Limits the number of defibrillators outside saferoom & outside final area on each map by default. -1: no limit; >=0: limit to cvar value defib_limit "-1"
+		// Limits the number of defibrillators outside saferoom & outside final area on each map by default. -1: Don't Remove; >=0: limit to cvar value defib_limit "-1"

-		// Limits the number of defibrillators in start safe area on each map by default. -1: no limit; >=0: limit to cvar value defib_start_area_limit "-1"
+		// Limits the number of defibrillators in start safe area on each map by default. -1: Don't Remove; >=0: limit to cvar value defib_start_area_limit "-1"

-		// Limits the number of first aid kits in end safe area & in final area on each map by default. -1: no limit; >=0: limit to cvar value kits_end_area_limit "-1"
+		// Limits the number of first aid kits in end safe area & in final area on each map by default. -1: Don't Remove; >=0: limit to cvar value kits_end_area_limit "-1"

-		// Limits the number of first aid kits outside saferoom & outside final area on each map by default. -1: no limit; >=0: limit to cvar value kits_limit "-1"
+		// Limits the number of first aid kits outside saferoom & outside final area on each map by default. -1: Don't Remove; >=0: limit to cvar value kits_limit "-1"

-		// Limits the number of first aid kits in start safe area on each map by default. -1: no limit; >=0: limit to cvar value kits_start_area_limit "-1"
+		// Limits the number of first aid kits in start safe area on each map by default. -1: Don't Remove; >=0: limit to cvar value kits_start_area_limit "-1"

-		// Limits the number of molotovs in end safe area & in final area on each map by default. -1: no limit; >=0: limit to cvar value molotov_end_area_limit "-1"
+		// Limits the number of molotovs in end safe area & in final area on each map by default. -1: Don't Remove; >=0: limit to cvar value molotov_end_area_limit "-1"

-		// Limits the number of molotovs outside saferoom & outside final area on each map by default. -1: no limit; >=0: limit to cvar value molotov_limit "-1"
+		// Limits the number of molotovs outside saferoom & outside final area on each map by default. -1: Don't Remove; >=0: limit to cvar value molotov_limit "-1"

-		// Limits the number of molotovs in start safe area on each map by default. -1: no limit; >=0: limit to cvar value molotov_start_area_limit "-1"
+		// Limits the number of molotovs in start safe area on each map by default. -1: Don't Remove; >=0: limit to cvar value molotov_start_area_limit "-1"

-		// Limits the number of pain pills in end safe area & in final area on each map by default. -1: no limit; >=0: limit to cvar value pills_end_area_limit "-1"
+		// Limits the number of pain pills in end safe area & in final area on each map by default. -1: Don't Remove; >=0: limit to cvar value pills_end_area_limit "-1"

-		// Limits the number of pain pills outside saferoom & outside final area on each map by default. -1: no limit; >=0: limit to cvar value pills_limit "-1"
+		// Limits the number of pain pills outside saferoom & outside final area on each map by default. -1: Don't Remove; >=0: limit to cvar value pills_limit "-1"

-		// Limits the number of pain pills in start safe area on each map by default. -1: no limit; >=0: limit to cvar value pills_start_area_limit "-1"
+		// Limits the number of pain pills in start safe area on each map by default. -1: Don't Remove; >=0: limit to cvar value pills_start_area_limit "-1"

-		// Limits the number of pipe bombs in end safe area & in final area on each map by default. -1: no limit; >=0: limit to cvar value pipebomb_end_area_limit "-1"
+		// Limits the number of pipe bombs in end safe area & in final area on each map by default. -1: Don't Remove; >=0: limit to cvar value pipebomb_end_area_limit "-1"

-		// Limits the number of pipe bombs outside saferoom & outside final area on each map by default. -1: no limit; >=0: limit to cvar value pipebomb_limit "-1"
+		// Limits the number of pipe bombs outside saferoom & outside final area on each map by default. -1: Don't Remove; >=0: limit to cvar value pipebomb_limit "-1"

-		// Limits the number of pipe bombs in start safe area on each map by default. -1: no limit; >=0: limit to cvar value pipebomb_start_area_limit "-1"
+		// Limits the number of pipe bombs in start safe area on each map by default. -1: Don't Remove; >=0: limit to cvar value pipebomb_start_area_limit "-1"

-		// Limits the number of bile bombs in end safe area & in final area on each map by default. -1: no limit; >=0: limit to cvar value vomitjar_end_area_limit "-1"
+		// Limits the number of bile bombs in end safe area & in final area on each map by default. -1: Don't Remove; >=0: limit to cvar value vomitjar_end_area_limit "-1"

-		// Limits the number of bile bombs outside saferoom & outside final area on each map by default. -1: no limit; >=0: limit to cvar value vomitjar_limit "-1"
+		// Limits the number of bile bombs outside saferoom & outside final area on each map by default. -1: Don't Remove; >=0: limit to cvar value vomitjar_limit "-1"

-		// Limits the number of bile bombs in start safe area on each map by default. -1: no limit; >=0: limit to cvar value vomitjar_start_area_limit "-1"
+		// Limits the number of bile bombs in start safe area on each map by default. -1: Don't Remove; >=0: limit to cvar value vomitjar_start_area_limit "-1"
 		```
 </details>